LaurinHerbsthofer/streamlit-elements/README_LAH.md

+# How to modify streamlit-elements and build from source

+Short description in this github issue: https://github.com/okld/streamlit-elements/issues/31

 Here are the steps I took to integrate the nivo/boxplot into streamlit-elements on a linux machine.

 1) I used grep -rni "ResponsiveBar" and grep -rni "ResponsiveBoxplot" to find that the boxplot was not included while the bar plot was.